 However, if you only want to trade once a month and watch your entry rack up huge profits over a stretch of several weeks, consult How to Spot High Probability Trades.
 And if you are still not sure about price action trading, find out Why Price Action Trading Still Rocks .
 Dont let me stop you from reading the other posts as well.
 But the suggested posts above are the most important posts to get you started.

-P.S. if you want to know everything there is to know about price action trading Download for free The Ultimate Guide To Price Action Trading by Rayner Teo.
-This brilliant ebook will change your life as a trader.
+P.S. if you want to know everything there is to bene know about price action trading Download for free The Ultimate Guide To Price Action Trading by Rayner Teo.
+This brilliant ebook will change .
 It sure did mine.

-And if you are looking a place to put your price action trading strategies into practice(Including Reading Candlesticks to Identify Potential Market Moves), and get a simulated feel of live forex trading conditions before trading live, open a free demo trading account with Easymarkets.
-And if you believe you are ready to trade live on the forex markets, open a forex trading account with EasyMarkets and get a free forex trading ebook
+And if you are looking for a place to put your price action trading strategies into practice(Including setting your level and margin), and get a simulated feel of live forex trading conditions before trading live, open a free demo trading account with Easymarkets.
+But if you believe you are ready to trade live on the forex markets, open a forex trading account with EasyMarkets and get a free forex trading e-book.